 From the TV 5 Forecast Center:

-High pressure will build into the state today giving us a decent end to the work week.
+High pressure will move through the area today giving us a sunny but chilly day.

-High pressure will move through the area today giving us a nice day ahead.
+A ridge of high pressure will slide through the area today giving us a beautiful start to the work week.